 In addition to location, you may also want to consider the availability of scholarships–especially those that Indian students are eligible for–and paid co-op or internship opportunities.
 Some universities may allow you to work part-time on campus, which can help you pay for textbooks and school supplies.

 Job prospects on offer from different designated learning institutions

 Being able to work in Canada after graduation is often one of the main reasons Indian students choose Canadian universities over US or UK universities.
 Fortunately, most DLIs offer PGWP programs that will help get you set up nicely for 1-3 years of work experience in Canada.

 If you’re looking to go down this path, you may want to choose a course that has good links with the industry you want to work in after you finish your studies.
 Courses with mandatory co-op programs and a focus on hands-on learning are generally good at helping students explore career options.

-In the guide below, we’ve selected the 6 best DLIs in Canada for Indian students.
-All of these schools offer PGWP programs and help their international students build the right work skills for jobs in Canada.
+In the DLI college list provided below, we’ve selected the 6 best DLIs in Canada for Indian students.
+Every school in our DLI list offers PGWP programs and help their international students build the right work skills for jobs in Canada.